puppetlabs-toy-chest/boltwash/README.md

 A [Wash](https://puppetlabs.github.io/wash/) plugin for Bolt's inventory.
 It presents groups and targets in the inventory, and enables SSH access to them.

+It currently supports Bolt v1 and v2 inventories, but not inventory plugins.

 ## Installation and configuration

 1. `gem install boltwash`